The EMERGE Model

 Break the Cycle

-of formerly incarcerated people are re-arrested within five years of their release.
+of formerly incarcerated people in Connecticut return to prison within two years of their release.

 of incarcerated people nationwide are BIPOC, even though they only comprise 28% of the general population.